-- H. Revocation of Consent for Special Education and Related Services - 1.
-A Parent may revoke consent for special education and related services. - Revocation of consent for special education and related services may be communicated by a Parent in writing or orally.
-The District will memorialize the Parent's oral revocation of consent in writing and provide a copy to the Parent within five (5) calendar days. - 3.
-Within 10 calendar days after the District's receipt of oral or written revocation of consent, the District will provide the Parent with prior written notice at which time all IEP services shall cease.
-The District will promptly inform all staff members whose activities are affected by the revocation. - 4.
+- 3. Within 10 calendar days after the District's receipt of oral or written revocation of consent, the District will provide the Parent with prior written notice at which time all IEP services shall cease.
+The District will promptly inform all staff members whose activities are affected by the revocation.
+194 - 4.
 When a Parent revokes consent for special education and related services: - a.
-The District may not utilize mediation or the due process procedures to obtain agreement or a ruling that the services may be provided to the child. - b.
-The District is not required to convene an IEP meeting or develop an IEP for the child for further provision of special education and related services. - c.
-The District will not be considered to be in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services. - d.
-The District is not required to amend the child's education records to remove any reference to the child's receipt of special education and related services because of the revocation of consent. - I. Filing a Due Process Complaint - Parent(s) or the District may file a due process complaint regarding: the District's proposal to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child; or the District's refusal to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child.
+The District may not utilize mediation or the due process procedures to obtain agreement or a ruling that the services may be provided to the child.
+195 - b.
+The District is not required to convene an IEP meeting or develop an IEP for the child for further provision of special education and related services.
+196 - c.
+The District will not be considered to be in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services.
+197 - d.
+The District is not required to amend the child's education records to remove any reference to the child's receipt of special education and related services because of the revocation of consent.
+198

+I. Due Process Complaints 199

+1. Filing a Due Process Complaint.
+Parent(s) or the District may file a due process complaint regarding: the District's proposal to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child; or the District's refusal to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child.
 The due process complaint must allege a violation that occurred not more than two (2) years before the date Parent(s) or the District knew or should have known about the alleged action that forms the basis of the due process complaint.
-This two-year limitations period does not apply to a Parent(s) if the Parent(s) was prevented from filing a due process complaint due to a specific misrepresentation by the District that it had resolved the problem forming the basis of the due process complaint or due to the District's withholding of information from the Parent(s) that was required to have been provided.
+This two-year limitations period does not apply to a Parent(s) if the Parent(s) was prevented from filing a due process complaint due to a specific misrepresentation by the District that it had resolved the problem forming the basis of the due process complaint or due to the